ooni/ooni.org/content/post/ooni-partner-gathering-2017.md

   community members can easily contribute to test lists;

-* Enabling users to choose which URLs (and which categories of URLs) to test directly through the ooniprobe mobile and desktop apps (thus limiting potential associated risk);
+* Enabling users to choose which URLs (and which categories of URLs) to test directly through the OONI Probe mobile and desktop apps (thus limiting potential associated risk);

 * Improving upon OONI Explorer to export csv files, filter confirmed